File Registry Entry Reference

 :dest_class

 [Class] the Ruby class used to write out the data.
 This class must be defined in the Destinations namespace or equivalent.
-Example: you should never use Kiba::Extend::Sources::CSV as a :dest_class value.
+That is, Kiba::Extend::Sources::CSV will not work as a :dest_class value.

 :dest_opt